ChirasAdrian/manual_testing_portofolio/README.md

 ## 1.3 Test Analysis

-The testing process will be executed based on the above requirements for the Dependents module.
+The testing process will be executed based on the above requirements for the Candidates module.
 The following test conditions were found:
- * Enter test conditions here
+ * As a user I want to be able to edit the informations about a candidate
+ * As a user I want to be able to update the status of the hiring process of a candidate

 ## 1.4 Test Design